New Ashgate Gallery champions the best of contemporary art and craft providing an unparalleled resource in Farnham, Surrey and beyond

 I have contributed to several group exhibitions over the years and find the interior space and atmosphere of the gallery intimate and inviting, which is useful, from a customer perspective, in that the space has a ‘domestic’ feel and scale, allowing visitors to more easily bridge what is often a yawning gulf between the potentially intimidating ‘white cube’ and their own interiors.

-The interview is based on personal communication between Gareth and Emily Cranny on 3 May 2016.
+The interview is based on personal communication between Gareth and Emily Cranny.

-For more than 50 years, New Ashgate Gallery has supported artists and makers.
+For 60 years, New Ashgate Gallery has supported artists and makers.
 It promotes and champions the best contemporary art and craft and provides an unparalleled resource in Farnham, Surrey and beyond.
 The Gallery curates an exciting programme of exhibitions in the market place and events for artists and the community.